 Areas of Learning

-COMMUNICATION: To acquire and practise the skills to communicate effectively at their individual level and for their individual needs.
+FUNCTIONAL SKILLS: To acquire and practise the skills to communicate effectively at their individual level and for their individual needs.
 This area of learning will include taught knowledge and skills in English; reading, writing and speaking skills.
-Using skills in the expressive arts to apply existing knowledge into individual thought, interpretation and creativity.
+Using skills in the expressive arts to apply existing knowledge into individual thought, interpretation and creativity with meaning and purpose.

 PERSONAL DEVELOPMENT: To be able to form positive relationships and manage their own emotions.
 To develop the physical skills to interact effectively with the world.
 As such, physical skills are developed as are practical skills to be proactive in our choices, safety and health.
 We examine and develop personal, spiritual and moral codes as well as the ability to explore what truth means in order to find fulfilment and self awareness.

 UNDERSTANDING MY WORLD: To develop an awareness of the world around us, including all forms of diversity and how to stay safe and healthy.
 To be able to use mathematical skills functionally.Developing an ability to understand different contexts, express individual thoughts and appreciate others' views.

 Speech and Language Therapy

 Makaton is designed to support spoken language – signs are used with speech, in spoken word order to help children and adults to communicate.
 Using signs can help children who have no speech (either because they have communication difficulties or are very young) or whose speech is unclear.
 Makaton is a visual way of communicating with your hands alongside spoken language.

 PECS, allows children with little or no communication abilities to communicate using pictures.
 People using PECS are taught to approach another person and give them a picture of a desired item in exchange for that item.
 By doing so, the person is able to initiate communication.
 A child with autism can use PECS to communicate a request, a thought, or anything that can reasonably be displayed or symbolized on a picture card.
 PECS works well in the home or in the classroom.